 Peninsula became the first all-five-star hotel brand in the world this year!
 This means that all ten hotels in different countries now have a prestigious 5-star ranking.
 Their staff is known for going the extra mile to serve their clients and to make sure they have a superb experience–from the bellboy in Manila to the general manager in Paris.
 This might be a challenge for some but any hotel can demonstrate the same dedication and service to clients by paying more respect to how they manage concerns.

 One way of securing a note-worthy service is having a staff that operates like a well-oiled machine–seamless and continuous.
-By improving how hotels tend to their guests, they can show their dedication to provide the best possible experience.
+By improving how hotels tend to their guests, they can show their dedication to providing the best possible experience.

 How does a hotel earn its 5-star rating?